Actress Jameela Jamil Slams Celebrities Like Khloe Kardashian Pitching Detox Tea, Says It Gives Diarrhea

 — Jameela Jamil (@jameelajamil) November 23, 2018

-Despite highlighting Khloé’s post, Jamil made it clear she wasn’t targeting the Keeping Up With the Kardashians star as Khloé “has been conditioned/outright bullied by her own family and the press to believe being thin is the most important thing in the world.”
+Despite highlighting Khloe’s post, Jamil made it clear she wasn’t targeting the Keeping Up With the Kardashians star as Khloe “has been conditioned/outright bullied by her own family and the press to believe being thin is the most important thing in the world.”

 My thoughts on this @FlatTummyCo poisonous rhetoric (that is pink and always marketed at young girls) pic.twitter.com/zSvNpm1kaK